anxta/Data-Scientist-with-Python-Track/README.md

 - <a href= "https://github.com/anxta/Data-Scientist-with-Python-Track/tree/main/Intermediate%20Data%20Visualization%20with%20Seaborn" > Intermediate Data Visualization with Seaborn </a>

-- <a href="https://github.com/anxta/Data-Scientist-with-Python-Track/tree/main/Exploratory%20Data%20Analysis%20in%20Python" > Exploratory Analysis in Python </a>
+- <a href="https://github.com/anxta/Data-Scientist-with-Python-Track/tree/main/Exploratory%20Data%20Analysis%20in%20Python" > Exploratory Data Analysis in Python </a>